Rajasthan: BJP MLA Kiran Maheshwari dies of Covid-19, PM Modi condoles demise

 Condoling the death of Rajasthan BJP leader Kiran Maheshwari, Prime Minister Narendra Modi said on Monday that she had made numerous efforts to work towards the progress of the state, and empower the poor and marginalised.

-The Prime Minister''s Office tweeted Modi''s condolence message, "Pained by the untimely demise of Kiran Maheshwari Ji.
+The Prime Minister's Office tweeted Modi's condolence message, "Pained by the untimely demise of Kiran Maheshwari Ji.
 Be it as MP, MLA or Cabinet Minister in the Rajasthan Government, she made numerous efforts to work towards the progress of the state and empower the poor as well as marginalised.
 Condolences to her family.
 Om Shanti."

 Lok Sabha Speaker Om Birla, Rajasthan Chief Minister Ashok Gehlot, Assembly Speaker CP Joshi, BJP state president Satish Poonia and other leaders condoled her demise.